Skip to content

 Aliases for make

-Through the action_aliases configuration it is possible to add an alias for the make method.
+Through the action_aliases configuration it is possible to add alternatives to the make method.

 ruby